Observability Dashboard

 On Actions, click Observability Dashboard.

 By default, the Copilot dashboard appears.
-It contains three charts:
+It includes the following charts:

 -